 Thesis-based Route: Student must complete a minimum of 8 three-credit courses (*24) and a thesis.

-A list of courses to be offered during the Fall Session (September to December) and Winter Session (January to April) can be found in the Registration Procedures Booklet that will be available upon admission.
-Information about courses offered during the Intersession (May to August) will be available when the University of Alberta publishes its Spring/Summer Guide normally by February.
+The list of courses to be offered year by year is available through the University of Alberta Bear Tracks system.
 Students may undertake a supervised individual study course if permitted by their specialization program and only with prior departmental approval.
 Permission will not be granted if the proposed content is available through regular course offerings.

 Capping exercise and thesis